Presidente Néstor Kirchner Regional Airport

-Presidente Néstor Kirchner Regional Airport (IATA: VMR, ICAO: SAOV) is an airport serving the city of Villa María in the Córdoba Province of Argentina.
+Villa María Regional Airport (IATA: VMR, ICAO: SAOV) is an airport serving the city of Villa María in the Córdoba Province of Argentina.
 The airport is 7 km north of Villa María, and replaces the closed Villa María Airport (IATA: MRA, ICAO: SAOI).

 Runway length includes a 160 m displaced threshold on Runway 02.

 The Marcos Juarez VOR (Ident: MJZ) is located 58.3 nmi east-southeast of the airport.